NASADatanauts/PaleBlueDot/story/story.md

 NASA gives options to download the images in 3 formats:

-- png, 2048x2048 pixels, ~3Mb file size
+- png, 2048x2048 pixels, ~3MB file size
-- jpg, 1080x1080 pixels, ~190Kb file size
+- jpg, 1080x1080 pixels, ~190KB file size
 - jpg, 120x120 pixels, thumbnail

 The thumbnails are obviously not big enough to be shown in full screen.
 Out of the other two formats, even the smaller jpg format takes around 1.5 seconds to download for a user in Europe even on a gigabit internet, because of the NASA server's latency and bandwidth issues.

-This is partly because of the distance to the NASA server: a user from Europe will experience a minimum of 200 ms latency.
-Because of the size of the images this goes up to 1.5 s in total download time.
-In the USA this should be around 1 s but even worse than 1.5 s in Asia.
+More specifically, the issue is partly because of the distance to the NASA server: a user from Europe will experience a minimum of 200ms latency.
+Because of the size of the images this goes up to 1.5s in total download time.
+In the USA this should be around 1s but even worse than 1.5s in Asia.
 We are talking about _one_ image of a particular day.

 Waiting around 1 second every time the user tries to navigate around the images results in a sluggish user experience instead of an interactive UI.